 1 Middle Years Programme Projects Guide, p.
 4, April 2023

 Personal Project is a mandatory in-depth project that spans most of the tenth grade school year.
 The aims of the MYP projects are to encourage and enable students to:

 Students spend 25 hours on their personal project.
 This includes the formal report which can be produced in a variety of formats.
-Personal Project is started during the last 6-9 weeks of ninth grade during their Digital Communications course.
-Each student uses a program called ManageBac to help organize, structure, and monitor their project.
+Personal Project is started during the first weeks of their sophomore year in English II.

 The project is designed so that the student advocates and negotiates the process as the primary initiator which is very important since the topic of study is self-selected.

 Sophomore students have support for Personal Project through the library, advisory class, English II, an assigned supervisor, and work-sessions.